U.S. News Rankings

 When applying to Dominican University of California, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Dominican University of California is $50.
 It is selective, with an acceptance rate of 76.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Dominican University of California is 11:1.
-The most popular majors at Dominican University of California include: Registered Nursing/Registered Nurse; Business Administration and Management, General; and Humanities/Humanistic Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 79.2 percent.
+The student-faculty ratio at Dominican University of California is 10:1, and the school has 60.4 percent of its classes with fewer than 20 students.
+The most popular majors at Dominican University of California include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Biology/Biological Sciences, General; Humanities/Humanistic Studies; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 82.3 percent.